2023 Best Architectural Engineering Bachelor's Degree Schools

 Top 10 Best Architectural Engineering Bachelor's Degree Schools

 Our 2023 rankings named Auburn University the best school in the United States for architectural engineering students working on their bachelor’s degree.
-Located in the small city of Auburn, Auburn is a public school with a fairly large student population.
+Located in the small city of Auburn, Auburn is a public college with a very large student population.

 While working on their Bachelor's Degree, architectural engineering majors at Auburn accumulate an average of around $22,397 in student debt.
 This translates to an average monthly loan payment of $377, based on a 10-year repayment plan.

-A rank of #2 on this year’s list means California Polytechnic State University - San Luis Obispo is a great place for architectural engineering students working on their bachelor’s degree.
-Cal Poly San Luis Obispo is a fairly large public school located in the suburb of San Luis Obispo.
+The excellent bachelor’s degree programs at California Polytechnic State University - San Luis Obispo helped the school earn the #2 place on this year’s ranking of the best architectural engineering schools in the United States.
+Cal Poly San Luis Obispo is a fairly large public school located in the small suburb of San Luis Obispo.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $481.